mburri/elm-swiss-station-departures/readme.md

 npm run dev
 ```

-Compiles and runs to app on http://localhost:3000
+Compiles and runs the app on http://localhost:3000